USAFA-ECE/ece383/book/Assignments/ice2.md

 ## 📜 Synopsis

-In this ice, you will add a counter to the Microblaze hardware design then use a C program to interact with the counter through the serial terminal.
+In this ice, you will add a counter with LEDs to the Microblaze hardware design then use a C program to interact with the counter through the serial terminal.

 ## 🧮 Procedure